-As an Operation Encompass partner we work closely with Mrs Pemberton (Operation Encompass Lead) with regards to domestic violence incidents and offer wellbeing checks to our pupils if we are contacted following an incident which has occurred in one of our pupils homes.
+As an Operation Encompass partner we work closely with Neil Temple with regards to domestic violence incidents and offer wellbeing checks toour pupils if we are contacted following an incident which has occurred in one of our pupils homes.

 Holy Trinity Church of England Academy also recognises that children are capable of abusing their peers.
-Peer on peer/child on child abuse can take many forms and any concerns raised will be investigated and dealt with appropriately.
-No peer on peer/child on child abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
-It is understood that those pupils who have experienced abuse in their own lives may in turn abuse others.
+Child on child abuse can take many forms and any concerns raised will be investigated and dealt with appropriately as part of our schools zero tolerance approach to unacceptable behaviour.
+No child onchild abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
+It is understood that those pupils whohave experienced abuse in their own lives may in turn abuse others.
 This requires a considered and sensitive approach in order that the child can receive appropriate help and support.
-See Peer on Peer/Child on Child Abuse Policy for detailed information.
+See Child on Child Abuse Policy for detailed information.

-Therefore Holy Trinity Church of England Academy will endeavour to support all its pupils through:
+Therefore Holy Trinity Church of England Academy will endeavour to support all its pupils through a clear set of values and standards upheld and demonstrated throughout all aspects of school life: